-Accessing the market this way is simple because shares can be purchased with an online broker or financial advisor.
+Accessing the market this way is simple because shares can be purchased with an online broker or financial adviser.

-- Due to the large businesses also being involved in things such as refining, which actually would not benefit from higher oil prices, oil company stocks don’t necessary move lock-step with the price of the commodity.
+Due to the large businesses also being involved in things such as refining, which actually would not benefit from higher oil prices, oil company stocks don’t necessarily move lock-step with the price of the commodity.

 There are loads of oil-based ETFs to select from, covering a whole host of different companies within the industry.
 Oil ETFs can be a good choice for those who are new to investing, as well as those looking to secure their portfolio.

 ETFs allow for instant diversification across the whole oil industry, at a low price.

 ETFs have a better track record with providing safe, more reliable growth.

 By placing your money in an ETF, you relinquish some control over the split of assets.

 This is the most direct way to purchase the commodity without literally purchasing barrels of oil.
 Futures are purchased through a commodities broker.
 You are buying a contract to purchase oil at a future date at a specified price.

 Futures are extremely volatile and riskier than other investment options.
 You have to be right on the timing and price movement.
 For example, the price of US oil futures dropped to negative $40 in April 2020 as a result of a market saturation due to the coronavirus pandemic.

 Oil futures are the most actively traded future on the market and hence the most liquid.